Rockies vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nicholas Castellanos and the Philadelphia Phillies will try to get to Ryan Feltner when he starts for the Colorado Rockies on Saturday at 8:10 PM ET.
+Kyle Freeland gets the nod for the Colorado Rockies on Sunday at Coors Field against J.T.
+Realmuto and the Philadelphia Phillies.
+First pitch is at 3:10 PM ET for the final game of a three-game series.

-The Rockies are +135 moneyline underdogs in this matchup against the Phillies (-160).
-The over/under for the contest has been listed at 11.5 runs.
+The Rockies are +140 moneyline underdogs for this matchup with the favored Phillies (-165).
+The contest's total is set at 11 runs.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.